CEO Compensation at Washington Hospital Healthcare System

 in setting the compensation of the CEO, Nancy Farber.

-of other advanced facilities in the Bay Area and many earthquake-prone
+to that of other advanced facilities in the Bay Area and many earthquake-prone

 areas throughout the world.
 Once complete, the facility will house a greatly